 Officials announced on April 8 the first 13 companies that will operate clinics in their workplaces, with each site able to vaccinate up to 25,000 people between May and August.

 Participating companies include National Bank, Bell, and Groupe CH, owner of the Montreal Canadiens NHL team.
 The clinics will be located in eight different health regions and should be operational by May 1.

 Montreal's airport authority will partner with Air Canada and Bombardier to create a vaccination hub that will operate two sites at the departure level of the airport terminal and in a nearby Bombardier hangar.

-Ontario is doubling the number of pharmacies involved in the provincial vaccine effort.
+Ontario, meantime, is doubling the number of pharmacies involved in the provincial vaccine effort.

+Some 1,400 pharmacies in COVID-19 hot spots are now offering the Oxford-AstraZeneca vaccine.
 The province says it hopes to add another 100 pharmacies to the vaccine effort by the end of the month.

 Some residents of Toronto and Peel Region aged 50 and older can now book their COVID-19 vaccine appointments.